Journey into Reality

 "No worries, no cares, the rest of our days," that tiny Muchkin answered proudly.
 "We have all the thrills and frills we could ever want," he said, "And you too.
-Just take a stroll down that road there," he said gesturing toward that broad yellow brick road.
+Just take a stroll down that road there," he said gesturing toward that wide yellow brick road.
 "And then sit back and relax, eat and drink your fill and be merry all your days."

 Just then that score of friendly, smiley-faced Muchkins moved toward Y.E.
 Two stepped near him and stood one on each side of him.
-Each taking Y.E. by the hand escorted him toward that broad yellow brick road.
+Each taking Y.E. by the hand escorted him toward that wide yellow brick road.

-But then a voice echoed loudly through Y.E.'s mind, he paused, "You fool, this night your soul is required of you, then what will become of all that stuff you have accumulated and stored up for yourself?"
+But then a voice echoed loudly through Y.E.'s mind; he paused, "You fool, this night your soul is required of you, then what will become of all that stuff you have accumulated and stored up for yourself?"

-A step closer, then as if coming out of nowhere, Y.E. spied a red brick road coming into view, intersecting that yellow brick road, yet not as wide or as worn, seemingly not many have traveled down that road.
+A step closer, then as if coming out of nowhere, Y.E. spied a red brick road coming into view, intersecting that yellow brick road, yet not as broad or as worn, seemingly not many have traveled down that road.
 Y.E. stopped again, considering.

 Tossing and turning, rolling about upon his bed, Y.E. awakened.
-On the edge of his bed he sat for a moment, considering it all, "Muchkins?
+On the edge of his bed, he sat for a moment, considering it all, "Muchkins?
 Relativeland?" he said, his head clasped in his hands, his elbows braced upon his knees.
 "All my stuff," he moaned," I had accumulated, for myself?"
 A moment's pause, he then said, rising and looking about his tiny studio apartment, realizing, "Uh, what stuff?
 I have not much, never did have."

 "Ah, but what about that project," Y.E. then considered, as if hearing someone whispering in his ear, reminding him of that "business" he had begun.

 "That 'business'?
 Well, nevertheless," Y.E. recalling, "it was an enjoyable endeavor at that, at that time of need.
 But still, not much ever came from that venture.
 Nevertheless, and more importantly so, and having then the time for it, not employed in any other way, Y.E. began working at what truly interested him.
-But still where it was possible for some provision to come from that effort, as yet nothing has come from there.
+But still where it was possible for some provision to come from that effort, as yet nothing has been gotten from there.